mymth/vanillajs-datepicker/docs/options.md

 - Type: `String | HTMLElement`
 - Default: `null`

-CSS selector for the container element or the container element itself to append the date picker.
+The element or CSS selector for the element to append the date picker.

-> When container is not used, the date picker is inserted after the associated input field.
+> By default, date picker is inserted after the associated input field.
+This option is for changing where to add the date picker. (e.g. to prevent date picker from being clipped when the input field is inside an element styled with overflow: hidden)
 > On inline picker, this option is ignored and overwritten to the associated element.
 >
 > For constructor only.
 Cannot be used with `setOptions()`.